codama-idl/codama/packages/visitors/README.md

 ### `addPdasVisitor`

 This visitor adds `PdaNodes` to the desired `ProgramNodes`.
-It accepts an object where the keys are the program names and the values are the `PdaNodes` to add within these programs.
+It accepts an object where the keys are the program identifiers (matched exactly) and the values are the `PdaNodes` to add within these programs.
+It throws if a new PDA shares a camelCase form with another PDA of the same program, since they would collide under the spec's casing-collision rule.

 ```ts
 codama.update(